wing5wong/artisan-whs-static/source/_news/Whanganui High School News - March 2019.blade.md

 <p>WHS had 80 athletes compete at the WSS with a selection of them being named in the North Island Secondary School Wanganui Athletic Team to compete in April in Tauranga.&nbsp;</p>
 <p><strong><span style="text-decoration: underline;">HIGH ACHIEVERS</span></strong><strong>&nbsp;</strong></p>
 <p><strong>Rose Hird</strong></p>
-<p>At the prestigious 2019 Patillo Whanganui Arts Review, Rose claimed the Whanganui District Council Youth Committee Youth Recognition Award for her painting called &lsquo;RÅhi&rsquo;.
+<p>At the prestigious 2019 Patillo Whanganui Arts Review, Rose claimed the Whanganui District Council Youth Committee Youth Recognition Award for her painting called &lsquo;Rōhi&rsquo;.
 This is the third year in a row for Whanganui High School.&nbsp;</p>
 <p><strong>Adrienne Hunt</strong></p>
 <p>Adrienne has been selected as a member of the NZ Education Youth Advisory Groups for 2019, chosen for her unique perspective and her interest in improving pathways for young people to meet their goals and aspirations.&nbsp;</p>
 <p><strong>Jack Overweel</strong></p>